amr-abdelhamid/refbook/manuscript/0-intro.md

 This is another pattern of people who tend to follow advice *as per the book*.
 There are so many excellent books about clean coding, refactoring, design patterns, etc. While all these books are extremely helpful, they might not be used as step-by-step guide to refactoring poor code.
 Rather, they are like a buffet of so many good advice and proven practices and techniques; however, they don't tell you which of these practices and techniques has of higher priority and would realize higher value in *your* specific case.

+Even this book.
+Although I tried to give a generic roadmap which should apply to any type of project (I hope).
+Although I did that, I believe that you should think and question and experiment a bit before you blindly follow the advice in any book.

 **4. Try-then-retry**

 This is another pattern which I see very frequently.
 If you have large amounts of technical debt, try to fix a part of the product once there is a change request related to this part.
 If it works, then fine.
 If not, retry with the next change request.